 To compare candidates effectively and fairly, you must put all of them through an identical interview and hiring process.
-That means interviewers need to ask the same questions to each person in the initial interview -- and score their responses according to a predetermined standard.
+That means interviewers need to ask each person the same questions in the initial interview and score their responses according to a predetermined standard.
 A scoring rubric can help interviewers provide a consistent and fair interview experience for all job candidates.

 Further reading: Need a little help refining your interview process?
 Check out our Resources Page for interview guides, interview question ideas, and more.